jcoester/winget.lnk/README.md

 # Winget.lnk

-A simple shortcut to quickly upgrade your apps using [**winget**](https://learn.microsoft.com/windows/package-manager/winget/).
-No nonsense.
+A simple shortcut to quickly upgrade your apps using [**winget**](https://learn.microsoft.com/windows/package-manager/winget/). *No nonsense.
+Just 4 KB.*

-**Easy for beginners, family and friends.
-Convenient for power users.
-Just 4 KB in size.**

 ## Why use Winget.lnk?

 > **Alice:** "winget upgrade" is two words!
 I don't need a shortcut for that!

 > **Bob:** The shortcut is a visual reminder, a nudge, to occasionally check for updates.
 Beginners don’t need to remember any command prompts.
 Power users conveniently switch to custom prompts.

+**Perfect for:**
+- Minimalists who believe less is more 🔧
+- Friends who fear the command line 😱
+- Parents who forget updates exist 🧓

+## Features

 - **For Everyone:** Not everyone is tech-savvy.
 It helps you, family, and friends stay updated.
 - **Shareable:** Create once, share anywhere.
 Copy it to a flash drive or send it via Email or a messenger.